 Location Identifies Mary Magdalene

-I also wonder if, early on, Mary Magdalene had contact with people like James and John and Peter and Andrew.
+We must also wonder if, early on, Mary Magdalene had contact with people like James, John, Peter, and Andrew.
 They’re all located more or less in that same area around the Sea of Galilee.
 They’ve got connections with fishing.
 Magdala is about six miles from Capernaum, which is where Peter lived.
 Perhaps Mary’s contact with Peter could explain how she joined the movement.
-Indeed, perhaps Mary’s contacts with Peter could explain how he joined the movement.
-We don’t actually know how Mary Magdalene came to follow Jesus, in terms of the time that she did so.
-If Mary is connected with Peter and Andrew and James, and John, this makes it unlikely that she’s a pauper or economically distressed.
+Indeed, perhaps Mary’s contact with Peter could explain how he joined the movement.
+We don’t know how Mary Magdalene came to follow Jesus, in terms of the time that she did so.
+If Mary is connected with Peter, Andrew, James, and John, this makes it unlikely that she’s a pauper or economically distressed.
 She may well, in fact, have been an independent businesswoman, like Lydia, whom Paul converts in the Book of Acts.

 Learn more about the non-canonical Gospel According to Mary

-Our first meeting of Mary Magdalene is recorded in Luke.
-This is Luke, chapter 8.
+Our first meeting of Mary Magdalene is recorded in Luke, chapter 8.
 Luke introduces several women whom Jesus cured of evil spirits and infirmities, who then followed him, and as Luke puts it, “provided for him,” or more literally, “served him out of their means.”
 Among them, Luke says, is Mary Magdalene, “from whom seven demons had gone forth.”
-We do need to be cautious about the nature of Mary Magdalene’s possession, because we don’t actually see it portrayed.
+We do need to be cautious about the nature of Mary Magdalene’s possession because we don’t see it portrayed.
 By the time we meet her, she has already been cured.
-First-century culture ascribed a number of different symptoms to demon possession: not simply inappropriate behavior, but blindness, deafness, paralysis, symptoms resembling epilepsy, violence, or even claims of miraculous powers.
-So although we might think of Mary in that stereotypical Hollywood sense of foaming at the mouth or spitting out pea soup, there’s no reason to assume that.
+First-century culture ascribed many different symptoms to demon possession: Not simply inappropriate behavior, but blindness, deafness, paralysis, symptoms resembling epilepsy, violence, or even claims of miraculous powers.
+Although we might think of Mary in that stereotypical Hollywood sense of foaming at the mouth or spitting out pea soup, there’s no reason to assume that.

-So we don’t know what Mary’s symptoms were, and we don’t actually know why she was possessed by a demon.
+We also don’t know what Mary’s symptoms were, nor why she was possessed by a demon.
 We can only speculate.
 And speculate, of course, the later church did.
-Possessed by seven demons: “Ah,” said the later church, “these must be the seven deadly sins: pride, avarice, gluttony, lust, jealousy, laziness, and anger.”
+Possessed by seven demons: “Ah,” said the later church, “these must be the seven deadly sins: Pride, avarice, gluttony, lust, jealousy, laziness, and anger.”

 Learn more about the beauty of the cathedral of Saint Mary Magdalene in Vézelay